Munich Oktoberfest Hotels: Which location is best?

 Practical tips for your Oktoberfest overnight stay

-• Pack a traditional costume hanger to keep your dirndl or lederhosen in shape.
+• Pack a traditional clothing hanger to keep your dirndl or lederhosen in shape.

-• A second pair of comfortable shoes also protects your feet.
+• A second pair of comfortable shoes protects your feet after long walks.

 Many hotels require a minimum stay of 2 to 3 nights during the Oktoberfest.